Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Love Henrietta the alligator.

-The alligator's not as big as crocodiles, not as big as our crocs, okay?
+But alligators, not as big as crocodiles, not as big as our crocs, okay?

 Not the salties.

-The problem is we went and did like a swamp tour in New Orleans and saw alligators, but
+The problem is we went and did like a swamp tour in New Orleans and saw alligators,

-Alligators look teeny tiny in comparison.
+Alligators look teeny tiny in comparison

-You're kind of like, great, where are the big ones?
+Great, where are the big ones

-These are the babies.
+These are the babies

-I was like, I jump in for a swim.
+I was like I jump in for a swim

 What are you talking about?